hartwigmedical/hmftools/amber/README.md

 | ref_genome_version | One of `37` or `38`.
 Required only when using CRAM files.                             |

 The vcf file used by HMF (GermlineHetPon.37.vcf.gz) is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).
-The sites were chosen by running the GATK HaplotypeCaller over 1700 germline samples and then selecting all SNP sites which are heterozygous in 800 to 900 of the samples.
+The sites for hg37 were chosen by running the GATK HaplotypeCaller over 1700 germline samples and then selecting all SNP sites which are heterozygous in 800 to 900 of the samples.
 The 1.3 million sites provided in this file typically result in 450k+ BAF points.
-A 38 equivalent is also available.
+For hg38 we use GNOMAD v3 SNP sites from chr1-chrX with only a single ALT at that location and with populationAF > 0.05 and < 0.95.
+This yields 7.25M sites.

 Approximately 1000 sites scattered evenly through the VCF have been tagged with a SNPCHECK flag.
 The allelic frequency of these sites in the reference bam are written to the `REFERENCE.amber.snp.vcf.gz` file without any filtering to be used downstream for sample matching.